 9 More Fresh Fruits and Vegetables, and Less Junk, Processed Foods

 Eat more fresh vegetables and fruits, and cut back on anything boxed, bagged, or canned.
 Most processed foods contain added salt, sugar, preservatives, and/or fat.

 Fresh fruits and vegetables are “nutritional powerhouses” and loaded with essential vitamins and minerals, fiber and antioxidants.
-They are good sources of fiber, fill your stomach like whole grains and have many health benefits, such as lower blood pressure, lower risk of cancer, heart disease and stroke, and fewer digestive problems.
+They are good sources of fiber, fill your stomach and have many health benefits, such as lower blood pressure, lower risk of cancer, heart disease and stroke, and fewer digestive problems.

 10 More Whole Grains, Less White Foods

-Eat more whole grains such as oatmeal, whole wheat bread and brown rice, and less white foods like white bread, rice, pasta, packaged cookies, crackers.
+Eat more whole grains such as oatmeal, whole wheat bread and brown rice, and less white foods like white bread, rice, pasta, packaged cookies and crackers.